jianlin-cheng/GenomeFlow/README.md

 # GenomeFlow : A Graphical Tool for Modeling and Analyzing 3D Genome Structure
 ------------------------------------------------------------------------------------------------------------------------------------
 A comprehensive graphical tool to facilitate the entire process of 3D genome organization, modeling and analysis of Hi-C data.

-GenomeFlow is capable of creatinf index for reference genome, generate maps from raw fastq data files, and support the reconstruction of  two-dimensional (2D) and three- Dimensional (3D) chromosome and genome models with our graphical user interface.
+GenomeFlow is capable of creating index for reference genome, generate maps from raw fastq data files, and support the reconstruction of  two-dimensional (2D) and three- Dimensional (3D) chromosome and genome models with our graphical user interface.

-If you have further difficulties using GenomeFlow, please do not hesitate to contact us:
+If you have further difficulties using GenomeFlow, please do not hesitate to contact us:<br />
 **Contact:** <br />
 		 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Jianlin Cheng, PhD <br />
 		 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Department of Computer Science <br />